We are a Data Controller under the terms of the Data Protection Act 2018. We are registered with the Information Commissioner No: ZA010783

 Your Information is stored securely at the practice in paper form and on protected computer systems.
 Computer information is backed up regularly and may be securely stored away from our premises.

 We will keep your Information for as long as you are having dental care and treatment from us or ask us to remind you or send you future appointments.
-Otherwise we will archive it (that is, store your Information without processing it) for as long as the NHS or other trusted experts advise.
-For eleven years from your last contact with us (or until you are age 25 if you are under 18).
+Otherwise, we will archive it (that is, store your Information without processing it) for as long as the NHS or other trusted experts advise.
+For eleven years from your last contact with us (or until you are age 25 if you are 16 and under, age 26, if age 17 when treatment finished).

 What are your data protection rights?